Accommodation strategies

 Potential for crisis

-If there’s potential for an employee to experience a crisis at work involving severe anxiety, flashbacks or emotional breakdown, you should work with the employee to develop a plan for how you are to respond and who you should call.
-For additional information, you and the employee may want to review Psychosis and how to help in a crisis.
+If there’s potential for an employee to experience a crisis at work, work with the employee to develop a plan for how you are to respond and who you should call.
+This could include incidents involving severe anxiety, flashbacks or emotional breakdown.
+For more information, you and the employee may want to review Psychosis and how to help in a crisis.

 Strategies for more serious illness

-Serious mental illnesses such as schizophrenia may impair a person's ability to think clearly due to delusions, hallucinations or thought disorders that may leave them fearful and withdrawn.
-However, there are new treatment approaches that are continually improving the functioning and wellness for people who experience these symptoms.
-There are cases where employees who are experiencing serious mental illness can be accommodated to do their job.
+Serious mental illnesses may impair a person's abilities at work, but there are cases where employees who are experiencing this can be accommodated to do their job.
 The tips below support the employer and employee during this process.

 Tips for accommodation success

-Strategies for accommodations that support the success of an employee with serious mental illness aren’t very different than those that would be provided for any employee experiencing a mental health concern.
-With serious mental illness however, it is critical to also develop a detailed, written workplace plan to respond in the event of a relapse.
-In addition, steps should be taken to connect the employee to appropriate supports and resources within and outside of the organization, like community agencies and benefit providers.
+Accommodations strategies that support the success of an employee with serious mental illness aren’t very different from those that would be provided for any employee experiencing a mental health concern.
+With serious mental illness, however, it is important to develop a detailed, written work plan to respond in the event of a relapse.
+Steps should be taken to connect the employee to appropriate supports and resources within and outside of the organization, like community agencies and benefit providers.

 In addition to the accommodation strategies described above, supervisors may want to consider the following strategies to ensure that employees with serious mental illness feel supported and that expectations are as clear as possible:

-• Develop a written workplace plan that includes the agreed upon accommodations, clear expectations of responsibilities, the consequences of not meeting performance standards, and the response for when the employee is not well.
+• Develop a written work plan that includes the agreed-upon accommodations, clear expectations of responsibilities, the consequences of not meeting performance standards, and the response for when the employee is not well.
 It’s preferable to do this when the employee is well.
 Developing employee plans for leaders can be a starting point.

-• A tool to support employee success can help inform the development of a workplace plan, while exploring psychological, emotional, and cognitive job demands.
+• A tool to support employee success can inform the development of a work plan, while exploring psychological, emotional, and cognitive job demands.

-• Develop strategies to deal with behavioural or health problems before they arise, including who to call (family, friend, health professional, etc.) if the employee appears to be unwell.
+• Develop strategies to deal with behavioural or health problems before they arise, including who to call if the employee appears to be unwell.
+This could include contact information for family, friends, and health professionals.

 • Establish written long-term and short-term goals.